Holy Spirit Movement: Beliefs

 Alice Lakwena felt she was connected to the spiritual world, and could become possessed by spirits.

 Alice was a spiritual medium and healer in her town of Gulu, which was a common role for women to hold.
 However, Alice claimed to be a nebi, which is the Swahili word for 'prophet' instead of ajwaka, the Swahili word for a normal medium.
 Alice followed Catholicism, but it is widely unknown if she converted because her spirits instructed her to, or if she converted before becoming 'possessed'.

-Alice became possessed by spirits in either January or May 1985.
+Alice claimed to become possessed by spirits in either January or May 1985.
 According to reports, she grew numb and disappeared into the bush, where she claims she spent 40 days and 40 nights living off of the wilderness.
 She also claimed to be possessed by several ghosts, including a North Korean, Miriam, and Medina.
 Her 'chief spirit' was the one that communicated God's word directly to her.
 The 'chief spirit' was an Italian man who had died by drowning in the Nile at the age of 95; he was called 'Lakwena' which means 'the messenger' in the Acholi language.

 Her main reason for violent war efforts was to 'purify the aggrieved Northern Acholi people'.
 Lakwena was repeatedly cited as telling Alice to cleanse tribes of their sins, and to eradicate "bad people", both within her ranks and outside of them.
 The men that fought for her were fully convinced they were fighting for God and proper judgement, not against an enemy.
 As such, she convinced her followers to take up arms against the National Resistance Army (NRA) under Yoweri Museveni and restore Acholi purity and supremacy.
 This goal slowly began to become more universal as time progressed, with Alice modifying her goals for Acholi purity to aim more for total African and global purity.